-Nolte: Softening Us up for 'Great Reset' Climate Lockdowns
+Nolte: Softening Us Up for 'Great Reset' Climate Lockdowns

 I wonder, though, if these schemes are somehow connected….

-We’ve never before locked down the healthy, quarantines the healthy, shoved the healthy in masks… We’ve never seen that before.
+We’ve never before locked down the healthy, quarantined the healthy, shoved the healthy in masks… We’ve never seen that before.
 Lockdowns make sense in a Democrat-run city like New York, which did such a terrible job of managing the China virus their healthcare system was in danger of being overrun.
 That I get.
 If the system could collapse, I get that…

 But here we are, eight months later, and we’re back to the lockdown talk, back to the two more weeks talk…